Militereum/Militereum/README.md

 ## Reason to be

 Almost everybody in crypto — especially those who are in DeFi — has been phished, drained, hacked, or rugged.
 Wallets are keepers of keys, but they don’t necessarily keep you safe.

 Militereum is a firewall that once installed secures your crypto wallets.
 Militereum is chain-agnostic and works with every crypto wallet, including browser-based and native desktop wallets.

-Each and everyone of your transactions is simulated and potentially blocked if Militereum thinks it is unsafe.
-Because Militereum is rooted into your operating system, the firewall can start automatically when you log into your device, and wallets cannot bypass it.
+Each and everyone of your transactions is simulated, compared to 20+ known attack vectors, and potentially blocked if Militereum thinks it is unsafe.

+Because Militereum is rooted into your operating system, the firewall can start automatically when you log into your device, the software sends you system-wide notifications that do not depend on the availability of a web browser, and wallets cannot bypass it.

 ## Setup